ploigos-automated-governance/1-demo/README.md

 There are four (4) large tasks to setup and run the demo:

 1. First    - Install all the automated governance tools & systems
-  a.
-Ploigos Software Factory Opertor
+    1. Ploigos Software Factory Operator
-  b. `PloigosPlatform`
+    2. `PloigosPlatform`
 2. Second   - Install the Ploigos Pipeline, and the demo application
 3. Third    - Update the Ploigos Platform configuration
 4. Fourth   - Expose the Pipeline as a Service, and onboard the demo application